-5 Smart Moves to Secure Your Financial Windfall and Build Wealth
+5 Moves to Secure Your Financial Windfall and Build Wealth

 A financial windfall can be overwhelming.
 A large influx of cash presents opportunities- and responsibilities- whether it’s an inheritance, proceeds from a business sale, stock option or restricted stock (RSU) gains, or real estate profits.
 You need a plan to preserve your wealth and set you up for long-term financial security.